stain/s11.no/content/2024/workflowhub/index.md

 This will enable WorkflowHub to extend the process currently in place for Galaxy IWC to more community repositories: integrating with these repositories in a more standard way to automatically manage the update of workflow versions in WorkflowHub, such that they are in sync with Git releases.

-As a result, and as highlighted earlier, a general onboarding and set up guide for projects and consortia has been developed [[Soiland-Reyes 2024b]], as have multiple consortia specific guides [[Soiland-Reyes 2024c]] [[Goble 2024b]].
+As a result, and as highlighted earlier, a general onboarding and set up guide for projects and consortia has been developed [[Soiland-Reyes 2024b]], as have multiple consortia specific guides [[Soiland-Reyes 2024c], [Goble 2024b]].
 Workflow resources have also been developed for the Galaxy Training Network (GTN [[Hiltemann 2023]]) [Smörgåsbord events](https://gallantries.github.io/video-library/modules/ro-crate) and specific GTN [tutorial sets](https://training.galaxyproject.org/training-material/topics/fair/).

 Finally, the WorkflowHub team actively identifies opportunities to engage with peer infrastructures to grow the user base of the registry, investigate and create integrations that are of enduring value, and further improve the function of the registry.
 For example, WorkflowHub is actively fostering a conversation with publishers and journals focused on how to make workflows citable objects in the literature [[Goble 2024a]].